Portland, Maine: Beverages

 Portland is home to numerous juice bars, coffee shops, coffee roasteries, tea houses, distilleries, microbreweries and brewpubs.

 Brewers include the D. L. Geary Brewing Company, Gritty McDuff's Brewing Company, Shipyard Brewing Company, and Allagash Brewing Company.
 Portland's spirits industry has also grown in recent years.

 The city is known for its pure tap water.
-The water comes from Sebago Lake.
-It is piped to Portland by the Portland Water District.
-Sebago Lake is one of fifty surface-water supplies among 13,000 in the country that the Environmental Protection Agency says do not need filtration.
+Sebago Lake, the primary source of the city's potable water, is one of fifty surface-water supplies among 13,000 in the country that the Environmental Protection Agency says do not need filtration.
+Water is piped to Portland from Sebago Lake by the Portland Water District.

 Farmers markets

 The Portland Farmers' Market takes place Wednesdays in Monument Square, Saturdays in Deering Oaks Park (from early May to the end of November), and Saturdays at The Maine Girls Academy (from early December to the end of April).

 Vegetarian food

-The city has the state's most vegan and vegetarian restaurants.
-Vegetarian-friendly restaurants number more than 200 in 2020, according to the Maine Sunday Telegram.
+Portland's vegetarian-friendly restaurants number more than 200 in 2020, according to the Maine Sunday Telegram.
 Celebrity chef Toni Fiore first filmed the PBS cooking show Totally Vegetarian in 2002 at the cable access station in Portland.
 The Portland Press Herald has featured a vegan column by Avery Yale Kamila in its Food & Dining section since 2009.
 In 2011, the Portland Public Schools added a daily vegetarian cold lunch to its school menu choices.
 In 2019, the district changed to a daily hot vegan school meal option.